Ensenene - Uganda's Christmas gift from Nature

 A gift from mother Nature

 Like manna rained down from the heavens to nourish the children of Israel during their days of wondering in the hot treacherous wilderness, the rich heavens shower us each year; not only with life giving rain waters, but also with a special kind of green delicacy.
 And here in Uganda,this is the first sign that Christmas is indeed around the Corner.
-If you have been to Uganda you know what I am talking about.
-If you haven’t, perhaps you have heard, read about it or watched it in the movies.
-But you ought to visit us for Christmas and experience it yourself.
+If you have been here, you know what I am talking about.
+If you haven’t, perhaps you have heard or read about it.